zqzkt/credit_scorecard/README.md

 ## Preparations

-1. Download the datasets from the 'data' folder
+1. Download and unzip the data.zip file, making sure the datasets are in the 'data' folder
 - Credit Bureau Data
 - Application Data

+2. Download the Credit_Scorecard jupyter file

-2. Follow the instructions in the jupyter file to run :)
+3.Follow the instructions in the jupyter file to run :)

 ## Acknowledgements